divi tips 141

 A 7-year-old site has inevitably accumulated a lot of unwanted things.

-First, there are the extensions that have been followed over time:
+First of all, there are the extensions that have been followed over time:

 • WooCommerce => uninstalled and never replaced